 During the Napoleonic Wars, of the first few decades of the nineteenth century, warfare was a human meat grinder.
-It really hasn't improved any since then.
+It really has not improved any since then.
 In modern time, we kill more people—just in a little bit "cleaner" way.
 But during the Napoleonic Wars, it was a very personal, up close, bloody business.
-A main stratagem of general officers was just to throw wave, after wave, after wave of men—at an opposing objective—just simply to overwhelm it, by sheer numbers.
+A main stratagem of general officers was just to throw wave after wave after wave of men—at an opposing objective—just simply to overwhelm it, by sheer numbers.

-In the case of a siege of a walled town, canon fire would make a breach in the wall; and then they would throw all their men at it.
-But still, during this time of very close combat (even though they had guns, they still didn't shoot very far accurately; and so it was fairly close up work) a lot of the times, after a volley or two, it was bayonet time.
+In the case of a siege of a walled town, cannon fire would make a breach in the wall; and then they would throw all their men at it.
+But still, during this time of very close combat, even though they had guns, they still did not shoot very far accurately; and so it was fairly close up work, a lot of the times, after a volley or two, it was bayonet time.
 And this went into the Civil War time, in our own country.

-You know the British army—all spit 'n polish, and duty and honor, and discipline.
+You know the British army—all spit and polish, and duty and honor and discipline.
 Well, they tried to refine this butchery a bit.
-Especially in the area of a siege on a walled town, where they had to open a breach in the wall—if some officer did not volunteer his soldiers for the job (which was often the case, because it was considered an honor to lead the charge into the breach)—the commanding officer, then, would choose a regiment from among the several that he had under his command.
+Especially in the area of a siege on a walled town, where they had to open a breach in the wall—if some officer did not volunteer his soldiers for the job, which was often the case, because it was considered an honor to lead the charge into the breach, the commanding officer, then, would choose a regiment from among the several that he had under his command.
 And he would title them "the forlorn hope."
-They were "the forlorn hope."

 Thus, the enemy knew exactly where they were coming.
 And so, the defending general officers would set up crossfire.
-They would set up their own canons—filled with shot and canister, shrapnel, as well as just regular canon balls.
+They would set up their own cannons—filled with shot and canister, shrapnel, as well as just regular cannon balls.
 And they would pour fire down into this small area where the forlorn hope was coming.

 Now, spiritually, Jesus Christ was our Forlorn Hope.
 In His bloody death, He secured the breach—giving us access to the Father in heaven.
-Let's begin in Matthew 27.
+Let us begin in Matthew 27.
 If you know the subjects of the chapters, then you know that Matthew 27 is part of Christ's crucifixion.

-And Jesus cried out again with a loud voice, and yielded up His spirit.
-51 Then, behold, the veil of the temple was torn in two from top to bottom; and the earth quaked, and the rocks were split, 52 and the graves were opened; and many bodies of the saints who had fallen asleep were raised.
-53 And coming out of the graves after His resurrection, they went into the holy city and appeared to many.
-54 So when the centurion and those with him, who were guarding Jesus, saw the earthquake and the things that had happened, they feared greatly, saying, "Truly this was the Son of God!"
-(Matthew 27:50-54)
+Matthew 27:50-54 And Jesus cried out again with a loud voice, and yielded up His spirit.
+Then, behold, the veil of the temple was torn in two from top to bottom; and the earth quaked, and the rocks were split, and the graves were opened; and many bodies of the saints who had fallen asleep were raised.
+And coming out of the graves after His resurrection, they went into the holy city and appeared to many.
+So when the centurion and those with him, who were guarding Jesus, saw the earthquake and the things that had happened, they feared greatly, saying, "Truly this was the Son of God!"

-Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus, 20 by a new and living way which He consecrated for us, through the veil, that is, His flesh, 21 and having a High Priest over the house of God, 22 let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water.
-(Hebrews 10:19-22)
+Hebrews 10:19-22 Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus, by a new and living way which He consecrated for us, through the veil, that is, His flesh, and having a High Priest over the house of God, let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience and our bodies washed with pure water.

 Of course, this is one of the sections in the Old Testament on Satan's fall.

-"You were the anointed cherub who covers; I established you [says God.
+Ezekiel 28:14-16 "You were the anointed cherub who covers; I established you [says God.
 I put you there.]; You were on the holy mountain of God; You walked back and forth in the midst of fiery stones.
-15 You were perfect in your ways from the day you were created, till iniquity was found in you.
-16 By the abundance of your trading you became filled with violence within.
+You were perfect in your ways from the day you were created, till iniquity was found in you.
+By the abundance of your trading you became filled with violence within.
 And you sinned; therefore I cast you as a profane thing out of the mountain of God; and I destroyed you, O covering cherub, from the midst of the fiery stones.
-(Ezekiel 28:14-16)

 It says here, in Ezekiel 28, that the "offenses" were iniquity, sin, and violence.
 In other places, pride is thrown in—which many call the root of all sin.
 And for these things, God cast him out of His government.
-That's what the symbol of the "mountain" is.
+That is what the symbol of the "mountain" is.
 God cast him out of His mountain, out of His government.
 Satan no longer is part of the government of God.
-And then he was confined to the place of his servitude—here on earth.
+He was then confined to the place of his servitude—here on earth.

 But you see what happens when there is sin.
 Sin causes God to react violently—to put that profane thing out of His presence!
-And once that happens—once there is a gap (a breach) between a person and God—that must be overcome if there's to be any reconciliation.
-In the case of Satan, the devil, and the one-third of the angels that he drew with his tail—there is no indication in the Bible that there is ever going to be any reconciliation.
+And once that happens—once there is a gap, a breach, between a person and God—that must be overcome if there is to be any reconciliation.
+In the case of Satan the Devil, and the one-third of the angels that he drew with his tail—there is no indication in the Bible that there is ever going to be any reconciliation.
 That breach cannot be healed.
-And all that God can do to remedy that situation is to eternally imprison those angels and their leader, Satan the devil.
-It's pretty sad—that they chose, for all eternity, to have a breach between themselves and their Creator.
-And there's nothing that can be done to solve it.
+And all that God can do to remedy that situation is to eternally imprison those angels and their leader, Satan the Devil.
+It is pretty sad—that they chose, for all eternity, to have a breach between themselves and their Creator.
+And there is nothing that can be done to solve it.

-Now the serpent was more cunning that any beast of the field which the LORD God had made.
+Genesis 3:1-4 Now the serpent was more cunning that any beast of the field which the LORD God had made.
 And he said to the woman, "Has God indeed said, 'You shall not eat of every tree of the garden'?"
-2 And the woman said to the serpent, "We may eat of the fruit of the trees of the garden.
-3 But of the fruit of the tree which is in the midst of the garden, God has said, 'You shall not eat it, nor shall you touch it, lest you die.'"
-4 Then the serpent said to the woman, "You will not surely die."
-(Genesis 3:1-4)
+And the woman said to the serpent, "We may eat of the fruit of the trees of the garden; but of the fruit of the tree which is in the midst of the garden, God has said, 'You shall not eat it, nor shall you touch it, lest you die.'"
+Then the serpent said to the woman, "You will not surely die."

-He's like the canon fire against the wall—trying to pound, and pound, and pound until the wall is breached.
+He is like the cannon fire against the wall—trying to pound, and pound, and pound until the wall is breached.
 And he does it through lies, and subtleties, and the influence of his satanic nature.

-"For God knows that in the day you eat of it your eyes will be open, and you will be like God, knowing good and evil."
-(Genesis 3:5)
+Genesis 3:5 "For God knows that in the day you eat of it your eyes will be opened, and you will be like God, knowing good and evil."

 And this is true; but he put a negative spin on it, that made them think.
 Well, actually, he put a positive spin on it—making them think that they would be God immediately, and that this was something desirable, and that God was keeping it away from them.